MoserMichael/python-obj-system/python-obj-system.md

 The metaclass is used as a 'callable' - it has a \_\_call\_\_ method, and can therefore be called as if it were a function Now this \_\_call\_\_ method creates and initialises the object instance.
 The implementation of \_\_call\_\_ now does two steps:
-   - first it does a lookup for the Foo class object, remember that this object holds all of the static data.
+   - Class creation is done in the [\_\_new\_\_](https://docs.python.org/3/reference/datamodel.html#object.\_\_new\_\_) method of the metaclass.
+It does a lookup for the Foo class object, remember that this object holds all of the static data.
 It creates the Foo class instance, if it does not yet exist, upon the first call, otherwise the existing class object is used.
    - it uses the Foo class and calls its to create and initialise the object (call it's \_\_init\_\_ method).
 Tis all done by the \_\_call\_\_ method of the class object. instance\_of\_foo = class\_obj.\_\_call\_\_()

 actually that was a bit of a simplification...

 __Source:__